lgtmco/lgtm-docs/content/approvals.md

 * `approvals` - number of required approvals, defaults to 2
 * `pattern` - regular expression used to match approvals, defaults to `(?i)LGTM`

+Pattern matching is performed using Go's regular expressions package.
+We recommended testing custom regular expression in the [Go playground](http://play.golang.org/p/nQx_jGsLHz).
+For convenience we've included some common examples below.

 ## Examples

 Example `.lgtm` configuration file: